 The bill H. 3293 aims to amend the South Carolina Code of Laws by adding Section 56-2-140, which establishes regulations for the registration and operation of Utility Terrain Vehicles (UTVs) on highways.
 It defines key terms such as "gated community" and "Utility Terrain Vehicle," specifying the characteristics that qualify a vehicle as a UTV.
-The bill outlines the process for obtaining a permit decal and registration from the Department of Motor Vehicles, which requires proof of ownership, liability insurance, and a fee of five dollars.
-It also stipulates that UTVs may only be operated during daylight hours on certain roads and under specific conditions, including proximity to the operator's registered address and speed limits.
+The bill outlines the process for obtaining a permit decal and registration from the Department of Motor Vehicles, which requires proof of ownership, liability insurance, and a nominal fee.
+It also stipulates that UTVs may only be operated during daylight hours on certain roads and within specific distances from the registered address or gated community.

-Additionally, the bill allows political subdivisions to modify the operational area for UTVs and create designated paths for their use on public roads, provided they meet certain safety criteria.
-It also permits municipalities and counties with barrier islands to enact ordinances allowing nighttime operation of UTVs under specific conditions.
-Importantly, the bill exempts public safety agencies from the restrictions on UTV use while performing their duties.
-The provisions of this act will take effect upon approval by the Governor.
+Additionally, the bill allows political subdivisions to modify the operational area for UTVs and create designated paths on road shoulders, provided they meet certain safety criteria.
+It includes provisions for nighttime operation of UTVs on barrier islands under specific conditions, while maintaining existing restrictions on UTV operation.
+Importantly, the bill exempts public safety agencies from the restrictions on UTV use.
+The act will take effect upon approval by the Governor.

 Statutes affected: 12/05/2024: 56-2-140